 What 3 Sites Pose the Most Risk?

-1. Facebook is the first stop for Insurance firms and defense attorneys; they recognize this is the place to share the emotional distress of an accident.
-With over 1 billion active users, Facebook is by far the most popular social networking site.
+- Facebook is the first stop for Insurance firms and defense attorneys; they recognize it as the place to convey the emotional distress of an accident.
+With over 1 billion active users, Facebook is the most popular social networking site.

-2. Twitter (X) added over 31 million active users recently, and it is the most accessible platform to share information.
-One ill-advised tweet on how you will spend all the settlement money, and you could really damage your potential case.
+- Twitter (X) recently added over 31 million active users and is the most accessible platform for sharing information.
+One ill-advised tweet on how you will spend the settlement money could damage your potential case.

-3. Instagram has been the hottest growing social platform for years, and now insurance companies have the site on their inspection list.
-Seemingly harmless posts could come back to haunt you depending upon the circumstances in your case.
+- Instagram has been the fastest-growing social platform for years, and now insurance companies have the site on their inspection lists.
+Depending upon the circumstances in your case, seemingly harmless posts could come back to haunt you

 If there are any questions about what to post, talk with your Attorney at Hunter Law.